-Summer 2016 Walking Programme now issued for walks through to 31st October 2016 – see Programme.
+Summer 2016 Walking Programme is available for walks through to 31st October 2016 – see Programme.

 Cambridge Group is part of the national Ramblers’ Association and our walks are typically in Cambridgeshire and neighbouring counties.
 We normally walk on most Saturdays and many Mondays – see our current Walking Programme.